Does Vector Quantization Fail in Spatio-Temporal Forecasting? Exploring a Differentiable Sparse Soft-Vector Quantization Approach: Additional quantitative results

 \subsection{Comprehensive comparison of VQ methods using the same codebook size}

-To make a fair comparison, we extend Table \ref{tab:ablation_vq_method} by setting the codebook size to the same value (1024) for compared VQ methods.
-They are comprehensively evaluated from different aspects including downstream performance (prediction MSE), codebook usage (perplexity), and computational complexity (FLOPS, inference FPS, and training time per epoch).
-The quantitative results are shown in Table \ref{tab:appendix_vqefficiency}.
-The convergence performance is shown in Figure \ref{fig:vq_curve}, where SVQ quickly converges to the lowest prediction error and satisfactory utilization of the codebook.
+We extend Table \ref{tab:ablation_vq_method} by setting the codebook size to the same value (1024) for compared VQ methods.
+They are comprehensively evaluated from different aspects: downstream performance (prediction MSE), codebook usage (perplexity), and computational complexity (FLOPS, inference FPS, and training time per epoch).
+Unlike other VQ methods that rely on a single code, our SVQ generates multiple regression weights to merge several codes.
+To evaluate its perplexity, we first normalize the regression weights and then convert them into binary form using a threshold set at $\theta$ times the standard deviation, where $\theta$ serves as the threshold value.
+Two thresholds (2 and 3) are utilized to obtain reasonable perplexity.

+The quantitative and convergence results are shown in Table \ref{tab:appendix_vqefficiency} and Figure \ref{fig:vq_curve}.
+SVQ quickly converges to the lowest prediction error and satisfactory utilization of the codebook.
 Residual VQ with stochastic sampling has the highest codebook usage.
 However, its prediction MSE is worse than residual VQ without stochastic sampling.
-This demonstrates that codebook usage does not guarantee better downstream performance.
-SVQ generally outperforms the other VQ methods in computational efficiency, due to the simplified approximation described in Section \ref{sec:sparse_regression}.
+This demonstrates that forcibly improving codebook usage does not guarantee better downstream performance.
+SVQ generally outperforms the other VQ methods in computational efficiency, due to the approximation described in Section \ref{sec:sparse_regression}.